aston89/KEYBOARD-GHOSTING-FIX-es-/README.md

 ## 1. Introduction

 Mechanical keyboards, especially those running at high polling rates (1000 Hz or above), offer extremely fast and precise input.
-However, they can also expose subtle issues within the Windows input stack that lead to “ghosting” — unintended or spurious key events that confuse the system and cause erratic behavior.
+However, they can also expose subtle issues within the Windows input stack that lead to “ghosting”, unintended or spurious key events that confuse the system and cause erratic behavior.

 ---